mui/material-ui/docs/src/pages/components/badges/badges.md

 ## Customized badges

-Here are some examples of customizing the component.
+Here is an example of customizing the component.
 You can learn more about this in the [overrides documentation page](/customization/components/).

 {{"demo": "pages/components/badges/CustomizedBadges.js"}}